Rosa's Thai Cafe Dramatically Boosts Sales with Actionable Guest Insights from Yumpingo

 London-based restaurant group Rosa's Thai Cafe reports a sharp increase in sales, footfall and guest experience metrics since partnering with restaurant intelligence platform Yumpingo in 2018 as revealed in a case study released today.

-In just six months, actions taken on the basis of Yumpingo's insights via its real-time, one-minute guest survey have been instrumental in driving:
+In just six month, actions taken on the basis on Yumpingo's insights via its real-time, one-minute guest survey have been instrumental in driving a significant jump in Net Promoter Score (NPS) from 62 to 79.

 Yumpingo says these results demonstrate the value of giving the consumer a voice, which then informs decisions at the executive and leadership levels.